Striped Bass Predation on Bass and Crappie in Arkansas.

 Results of this study indicated striped bass in Norris Reservoir, Tennessee could potentially compete with coexisting game fishes for food if the prey-supply-to-predator-demand ratio is low.

-Arkansas River as the striped bass eggs must stay suspended in flowing water until hatching.
+in the Arkansas River as the striped bass eggs must stay suspended in flowing water

 As stated in the draft AGFC

 Striped Bass Management Plan (Fourt, et al., 2000) of vital importance is

 the accurate evaluation of shad densities in our striped bass waters.
 The shad

 prey base should be regularly monitored for trends as there can be competition

 for the same prey species between striped bass and black basses.